Economic insights | Regulatory & Investigations

 The Financial Accountability Regime (FAR) is arguably the most significant change to Australia’s financial services regulatory landscape in a generation.

-It requires banks who already have the Banking Executive Accountability Regime (BEAR), insurers, and superannuation funds to identify directors and senior executives, detail their specific responsibilities in ‘accountability statements’, and conduct their activities in accordance with broader obligations (e.g. ‘integrity’, ‘skill’ and ‘co-operation’) with ASIC and APRA.
+It requires banks, insurers, and superannuation funds to identify directors and senior executives, detail their specific responsibilities in ‘accountability statements’, and conduct their activities in accordance with broader obligations (e.g. ‘integrity’, ‘skill’ and ‘co-operation’) with ASIC and APRA.
 There are significant sanctions for both institutions and individuals under FAR, including disqualification.
+FAR replaces the Banking Executive Accountability Regime (BEAR) and came into effect for authorised deposit-taking institutions (ADIs) and their authorised non-operating holding companies (NOHCs) on 15 March 2024.
+For insurers and registrable superannuation entities (RSEs), FAR will commence on 15 March 2025.

 The FAR is a regulatory hydra.
 It is easy to understand in theory, but difficult to implement in practice – new heads keep emerging!
-Remuneration under CPS 511, outsourcing under CPS 234, steps to mitigate against cyber-attacks, Design & Distribution Obligations – FAR touches them all, and imposes personal liability for failing to take ‘reasonable steps’ to get them right.
+Remuneration under CPS 511, operational risk management under CPS 230, information security under CPS 234, steps to mitigate against cyber-attacks, Design & Distribution Obligations – FAR touches them all, and imposes personal liability for failing to take ‘reasonable steps’ to get them right.

 Our expertise is specific, nuanced, and timely.